simonq80/IoT-Patient-Monitor/mgnt_app/readme.md

 ## Requirements

-Setup a mySQL database and edit the config file to point to it
+Setup a mySQL database and edit the config file to point to it (running the server creates all tables)

 ## Run